zeinabfarag-zz/Liri-Node-App/README.md

 npm install
 node liri.js [command-here]
 ```
-Use the commands listed above.
+Use the commands listed in the description